fireblocks/fireblocks-network-link/v2/api-validator/README.md

 SERVER="my-server-base-url" npm run test
 ```

-When testing your own server, you will usually need to configure the credentials of the user
+When testing your own server, you will usually need to configure the withdrawal
-connecting to the server and the request signing method the server uses.
-All these parameters
+destinations, the credentials of the user connecting to the server and the request signing
-could be configured using the environment variables.
-Make a copy of `env.example`, rename it
+method the server uses.
+All these parameters could be configured using environment
+variables.
+Make a copy of `env.example`, rename it to `.env` and edit the values.
-to `.env` and edit the values. `src/config/index.ts` contains all the environment variable
+`src/config/index.ts` contains all the environment variable definitions and the possible
-definitions and the possible values.
+values.

 ## Design